TDA-Jyamiti/fzz/README.md

 ### 2023.10.01

-- We are pleased to announce python bindings of Fast Zigzag
+- We are pleased to announce python bindings of FastZigzag

 ### 2022.08.16